rojinadeuja/rojinadeuja.github.io/README.md

-Hi, this is my personal website.
+**Hi, this is my personal website.
 The website only contains a brief intro right now.
-I will be adding more components and functionalities to the page I go on.
+I will be adding more components and functionalities to the page as I go on.**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I used React so that I have a simple, modular and easily scalable personal website.
 I am still learning React so please be patient with any inconsitencies.
-As they say "A website is never really done", I will be adding frequent changes and updates to this repo.
+As they say "A website is never really done", I will be adding frequent changes and updates to this repo.**

-This application is hosted at: https://rojinadeuja.github.io/
+**This application is hosted at: https://rojinadeuja.github.io/**

 ## Available Scripts